 of professional involvement and critical thinking as a professional counselor-in-training

 thru review of research journals.

+COUN 5503 Leadership and Advocacy

 COUN 5500 Theories of Counseling ....................................................................................3(3-0) An introduction to counseling theories.
 Students examine the historical development of counseling theories and explore affective, humanistic, behavioral, and cognitive theories.
 In addition, a case study approach is used to aid students in conceptualizing client issues and selecting appropriate counseling treatments and interventions.
 Students are also exposed to models of counseling that are consistent with current professional research and practice.